 Bringing Industry 4.0 to the production line

-Nexans Rognan worked with Orange Business Services to record large amounts of training data from its production lines, including phases of disrupted operation.
+Nexans Rognan worked with Orange Business to record large amounts of training data from its production lines, including phases of disrupted operation.
 The data, consisting of video footage, sound recording and vibration monitoring, was stored in the cloud via Google Cloud Platform (GCP).

-Orange Business Services data scientists used this information to develop algorithms for predictive maintenance to keep equipment running without interruption.
+Orange Business data scientists used this information to develop algorithms for predictive maintenance to keep equipment running without interruption.
 The system would also send out alerts to an operator if issues were spotted in the production process.
 The visualization for this was developed by Flow Design Bureau, which specializes in industrial flow systems.
 Operators can also manually trigger data capture if something happens to ensure that training data is kept up to date.

 An affordable Raspberry Pi is used as the analysis server, with data capture taking place on a National Instruments controller.
 This highlights the fact that components for machine learning do not have to be costly.
 In addition, large amounts of data are continuously sent to the cloud platform for further, long-term analysis using a customized machine learning library.